Redesigning the Overwolf Developer Console, starting with the Production Channel

 Each decision addressed the same core issue: a lack of clarity in the release flow.
 These decisions were considered from different perspectives, including navigation structure, gating visibility, mental model alignment, and system consistency.

-1. Accordion-Based progressive disclosure
+1. Accordion-based progressive disclosure

 To help developers stay oriented and understand the full process, I evaluated three options, including a step-by-step wizard, a left-rail vertical stepper, and accordion-based progressive disclosure.